Owning risky dog breeds can affect your home insurance rates

-If you own a breed of dog that's considered dangerous, you may pay a higher homeowners insurance premium even if your dog has never shown a propensity toward biting
+If you own dog breed insurers consider dangerous or risky, you may pay a higher homeowners insurance premium even if your dog has never bitten anyone

 Insurance companies will generally insure homeowners with dogs, but with certain limitations.
 If you own a breed that has been historically violent or unpredictable, you may have to pay an increased premium even if your dog has never shown a propensity toward biting.
 Some companies will lower this fee if the dog has passed an accredited obedience school.